Platoniq/wilder-journal/_articles/en/crowdfunding-cinema.md

 For me there is also a very philosophical part, we would enter into a super political debate, but whose power is it?
 That is, if we leave the power in the hands of large corporations like YouTube, Netflix, etc., we depend on decisions that affect what we can or cannot consume culturally.
 We are depriving ourselves.
 That is to say, we can choose among what we are offered, but if we have the possibility to get together among several and promote the products or content we consider, we have the power in the end.
 And that, as much as it may seem silly, in the long run we are seeing that it is not, because the algorithms that we always explain are not such a thing.
 Algorithms are people who make decisions and decide that the crypto-bro or fascist person's content has many more views or is much more recommended than other cultural content that could open perspectives or diversities, that are not taken into account and are more set aside.

-{% quote { "author": "Sem Pons (Espai Texas)" } %}¿Quien marca el relato?
-Al final, o te lo marcan o lo marcas tú, y creo que un espacio cultural es quien tiene que marcar el relato.{% endquote %}
+{% quote { "author": "Sem Pons (Espai Texas)" } %}Who sets the narrative?
+At the end of the day, either they set it or you set it, and I believe that a cultural space is the one who has to set the story.{% endquote %}

 ### FP: Looking at where we are moving forward as a society, the latest cancellations of cultural events due to censorship are worrying.
 I don't know if within the entity, with your colleagues, you are considering actions or alliances.
 From our point of view, the only way to stop fascism is in community.
 We must come together, explain ourselves, help each other, weave networks.
 This is the only way to solve this kind of problem.
 One person's problem is everybody's problem.
 If they are censoring a play that talks about a Republican teacher or a play that talks about eating disorders, they are censoring all of us.
 If we don't get together, we have it complicated.